-At Chapman, we use a holistic admissions process to evaluate how well an applicant will fit into the campus community.
-This means that we look at the entire student, including high school and/or college records, standardized test scores, co-curricular activities and personal character, as well as an applicant's special interests, talents and background.
+At Chapman, a holistic admissions process is used to evaluate how well an applicant will succeed in and improve the campus community.
+This means looking at the entire student, including high school and/or college records, standardized test scores (if provided), co-curricular activities and personal character, as well as an applicant’s special interests, talents and background.

-Students applying for undergraduate admission should be aware of the following application deadlines and procedures.
-For detailed information, view frequently asked questions for undergraduates at www.chapman.edu/admission/undergraduate/faq.aspx.
+Students applying for undergraduate admission should be aware of the application deadlines and procedures provided in the section below.
+For detailed information, view the How to Apply section of the Undergraduate Admission website.

-To receive full consideration for admission and financial aid, students must submit a completed application (with all supporting documents and materials) through the Common Application at www.commonapp.org by the appropriate deadline indicated below.
+To receive full consideration for admission and financial aid, students must submit a completed application (with all supporting documents and materials) through the Common Application by the appropriate deadline indicated below.

 January 10 (First year only)